itlackey/articles/drafts/automate-your-change-log-with-changeish.md

 ---
-title: Automate your change log with Changeish
+title: Changeish: Automate your changelog with AI
 description: Changeish allows you to easily automate updating your code's change log.
-tags: 'ai,development,devops,programming'
+tags: 'ai,git,devops,cli'
 series: 'Changeish'
 cover_image: ''
 canonical_url: null
 published: false
 ---

-As a developer on a large project, I found myself struggling to keep up with manual changelog updates.
-It's easy to fall behind when dozens of commits are flying in.
-To solve this, I wrote a small tool called changeish - a Bash script that automates changelog entries by tapping into an LLM (Large Language Model) using Ollama, a local AI runner.
+Tired of manually writing release notes after dozens of commits?
+It's easy to fall behind when commits are flying in.
+To solve this, I wrote a small tool called [changeish](https://github.com/itlackey/changeish) - a Bash script that automates changelog entries by tapping into an LLM (Large Language Model) using Ollama, a local AI runner.
 In this article, I'll explain why changeish is useful for streamlining your release notes and how you can start using it in your own workflow.

 ## Why Automate Your Changelog?